ananta-mimo/sideswipe-study-with-bikelane/README.md

 # Evaluating the Impact of Adding Bike Lanes on Sideswipe Crash Occurrences

-This project analyzes the effect of adding bike lanes on sideswipe crash occurrences at intersections.
-The goal is to evaluate whether the presence of bike lanes reduces conflicts and improves safety for bicyclists, especially at signalized intersections or areas with high crash frequency.
+This project analyzes how adding bike lanes influences sideswipe crash occurrences at intersections.

+ - Goal: Evaluate whether bike lanes reduce conflicts and improve safety for bicyclists, especially at signalized intersections or in areas with high crash frequency.

+ - Potential Concern: Installing bike lanes reduces the effective roadway width.
+Narrower lanes may lead to closer vehicle spacing, abrupt lane changes, or driver encroachment into bike lanes — factors that could increase sideswipe crash risk.

 ## 🚦 Project Objectives

-- Identify and extract intersections from OpenStreetMap for a study area (e.g., Tampa)
+- Identify and extract intersections from OpenStreetMap for a study area (e.g., Philadelphia)
 - Collect and preprocess crash data with a focus on sideswipe crashes
 - Integrate aerial imagery and roadway design data where available
 - Compare crash patterns before and after bike lane implementation